envoidia/ProjectCelosia/README.md

 Currently nowhere near as complete

 # Project Celosia
-### ⚠ While this software is open-source, it is not free.
+### ⚠ While this software is visible-source, it is not free.
 Building from source if you do not own a legitimate copy constitutes piracy️

 A turn-based RPG where you train monsters to fight for you, with perfect information availability, no grinding, and an emphasis on strategy